 - Spaces with light-sensitive items, such as artwork

-They can be customized in styles such as Roman, honeycomb and roller shades.
+You can choose from styles such as Roman, honeycomb and roller shades.

-These shades are often made with a black backing or supplemental lining to stop light.
-They lay snugly against to windows to keep light from leaking through.
+These shades are often made with a black backing or extra lining to stop sunshine.
+They lay snugly against to windows to block light from leaking through.

-Whether you are looking for muted sunlight or need to make your room darker, there’s a Louver Shop of Western Carolina shade that will fit your needs.
-We have the latest styles from Hunter Douglas featuring automated operating systems you can use with your smartphone.
+Whether you want muted natural light or are looking to make your room darker, there’s a Louver Shop of Western Carolina shade that will fit your needs.
+We provide the latest styles from Hunter Douglas featuring motorized operating systems you can move with your smartphone.

-To learn more about which shade is a good match for your home, schedule a free, in-home consultation with us right away by calling 888-428-1415 or contacting us online.
-We’ll bring the window treatments to you so you can decide on the best selection for your residence.
+To learn more about which shade is a good match for your home, request a free, in-home consultation with us right away by calling 888-428-1415 or contacting us online.
+We’ll bring the window treatments to you so you can make the best selection for your family.